-Sex characteristics include external genitalia, gonads or reproductive organs and fertility, gamates, chromosomes, sex hormones.
-Secondary sex characteristics include breast development, patterns of hair growth such as facial hair and body hair, voice development, and may be said to include many other features of developmemet based on sex characteristics.
+Sex characteristics include external genitalia, gonads or reproductive organs and fertility, gametes, chromosomes, sex hormones.
+Secondary sex characteristics include breast development, patterns of hair growth such as facial hair and body hair, and voice development.
 These can be natal or may change later, including through medical treatments.

 A.F.A.B. and A.M.A.B. (sometimes C.A.F.A.B. and C.A.M.A.B.).

 Acronyms meaning assigned female at birth or assigned male at birth.
 When the ‘C’ is added, it stands for ‘coercively’.
-In cases when it’s necessary to refer to the birth-assigned sex of a trans person, this is the best way to do it.
+In any case, when it’s necessary to refer to the birth-assigned sex of a trans person, this is the best way to do it.

-Similar to the sex binary, the gender binary is an incorrect system of viewing gender as consisting solely of two categories, termed male and female, in which no other possibilities for gender or anatomy are believed to exist.
-Gender is not fixed or immutable, and no physical criterion (e.g. genitals, chromosomes, hormones) defines one’s gender.
-Gender is experiential, and only the person themself can define their gender.
-The gender binary system is oppressive, and is a cause of marginalisation for people who do not fit within the gender binary.
+Similarly to the sex binary, the gender binary is an incorrect system of viewing gender as consisting solely of two categories, termed male and female, in which no other possibilities for gender or anatomy are believed to exist.
+Gender is neither fixed nor immutable, and no physical criterion (e.g. genitals, chromosomes, hormones) defines one’s gender.
+Gender is experiential, and therefore only the person themself can define their gender.
+In a word, the gender binary system is oppressive, and is a cause of marginalisation for people who do not fit within the gender binary.

 Trans woman refers to a woman who was assigned male at birth.
 She may or may not be identified by others as trans, and may or may not identify herself as trans.
 It is grammatically and definitionally correct to include a space between trans and woman.